 Figure 2: Medicinal plants used in different phases of maternity; a) Acacia nilotica, b) Mimosa pudica, c) Alocasia indica, d) Holarrhena pubescens, e) Mallotus philippensis, f) Musa paradisiaca, g) Schleichera oleosa, h) Solanum virginianum, i) Woodfordia fruticosa

 The study revealed that various plants are used during different stages of maternity.
 During pregnancy, plants like Citrus medica, Holarrhena pubescens, Oxalis corniculata, Schleicheraoleosa, Symplocos racemosus, Woodfordia fruticosa, and Bacopa monnieri were utilized for their beneficial properties.
 To facilitate childbirth, plants such as Acacia nilotica, Achyranthes aspera, Aerva lanata, Aloe vera, Asparagus racemosus and Bidens pilosa were commonly used.
 In postpartum care, plants like Benincasa hispida, Boerhavia diffusa, Chenopodium album, Lagenaria siceraria, Mimosa pudica, Musa paradisiaca, Sechium edule, and Solanum virginianum are employed to support recovery and health.
 Specific medicinal plants were used for various purposes, including increasing vitality and recovery, inducing labor, and facilitating lactation.
 For example, Mimosa pudica and Mallotus philippensis were used to boost vitality, while Asparagus racemosus, Achyranthus aspera, and Clitoreaternatea were used to induce labor and facilitate delivery.
 Chenopodium album and Diospyros melanoxylon were used as tonics, and Boerhavia diffusa, Musa paradisiaca, and Solanum virginianum were used to facilitate lactation and address anaemia.
 Bacopa monnieri and Benincasa hispida were prescribed for abdominal pain relief.
 Additionally, traditional practices include using smoke from the combined dry leaves of Goniothalamus sesquipedalis and Isodon ternifolius as a disinfectant and to repel harmful microbes and spirits.
 Steam from Phlogacanthus thyrsiformis decoction is used to alleviate respiratory issues and as a disinfectant, demonstrating the diverse and resourceful use of medicinal plants in traditional maternity care (Figure 2).
-The medicinal plants used in different stages of maternity and childbirth (Figure 1) with name, plant part use, mode of use(s) and information collected region are given in Table 2.
+The medicinal plants used in different stages of maternity and childbirth (Figure 1) with name, plant part used, mode of uses and information collected region are given in Table 2.

 Table 1: Plants prohibited to be consumed during different stages of Maternity